shrabanti31/shrabanti87.github.io/_pages/talks.md

 Talks in NCI-CPTAC Grant Meetings
 ======
-*  NCI site-visit for annual PTRC meeting 2019, Fred Hutchinson Cancer Center, Seattle, Washington, USA
+*  NCI site-visit for annual PTRC meeting, May 2019, Fred Hutchinson Cancer Center, Seattle, Washington, USA
-*  NCI site-visit for annual PGDAC meeting 2019, Icahn School of Medicine at Mount Sinai, New York, NY, USA
+*  NCI site-visit for annual PGDAC meeting, April 2019, Icahn School of Medicine at Mount Sinai, New York, NY, USA

 Other Contributed Talks